sleak-lbl/weekly-emails/weekly-email-20190422.md

 <https://www.nersc.gov/news-publications/announcements/featured-announcements/high-impact-science-at-scale-3>.

-## Nominations for ACM SIGHPC/Intel Graduate Fellowships in Computational and Data Science Now Open <a name="sighpc"/> ##
+## Nominations for ACM SIGHPC/Intel Graduate Fellowships in Computational and Data Science Close April 30 <a name="sighpc"/> ##

 Are you a currently enrolled graduate student focusing on computational or data science (or will you be one no later than October 15)?
 Are you a woman or a